-Note that the pg_dump command above will not include any Postgres user information.
-Like explained in the installation instructions, the would have to be created first, before the pg_restore command is called.
+Note that the pg\dump command above will not include any Postgres user information.
+Like explained in the installation instructions, this would have to be created first, before the pg\restore command is called.
 Alternatively, users and other global database objects can be backed up as well in a separate file:

-sudo -u postgres pg_dumpall --globals-only | gzip -9 > "globals.gz.dump"
+sudo -u postgres pg\dumpall --globals-only | gzip -9 > "globals.gz.dump"